llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 The code sequences used to implement the memory model for GFX12 are defined in table :ref:`amdgpu-amdhsa-memory-model-code-sequences-gfx12-table`.

+The mapping of LLVM IR syncscope to GFX12 instruction ``scope`` operands is defined in :ref:`amdgpu-amdhsa-memory-model-code-sequences-gfx12-scopes-table`.

+The table only applies if and only if it is directly referenced by an entry in :ref:`amdgpu-amdhsa-memory-model-code-sequences-gfx12-table`, and it only applies to the instruction in the code sequence that references the table.

   .. table:: AMDHSA Memory Model Code Sequences GFX12 - Instruction Scopes
      :name: amdgpu-amdhsa-memory-model-code-sequences-gfx12-scopes-table